ms-iot/content/SmartFan.md

 ### Add Sensors and Complexity to the Fan
 Connect an RGB light to change color depending on fan speed or temperature of the room.

+### Create your own ideas?
+We want to hear your ideas and see your Add-ons.
+Email us a small video clip of a cool new feature you added for the SmartFan for a chance at showing off your ideas to the world.

 <a class="btn btn-default" href="SampleApps.htm" role="button">&laquo; Return to Samples</a>